fish-shell/fish-shell/doc_src/cmds/fish_delta.rst

 The following options are available:

 **-f** or **--no-functions**
-    Stops checking functions
+    Skips checking functions

 **-c** or **--no-completions**
-    Stops checking completions
+    Skips checking completions

 **-C** or **--no-config**
-    Stops checking configuration files like config.fish or snippets in the conf.d directories.
+    Skips checking configuration files like config.fish or snippets in the conf.d directories.

 **-d** or **--no-diff**
     Removes the diff display (this happens automatically if ``diff`` can't be found)